From Grumpy Cat to Punch the Monkey: A timeline of the internet’s favourite animals | The National

 2016: Harambe the gorilla

-Harambe was a western lowland gorilla, born in 1999 at the Gladys Porter Zoo in Brownsville in Texas.
+Harambe was a western lowland gorilla born in 1999 at the Gladys Porter Zoo in Brownsville, Texas.
 In 2016, he was shot and killed at the Cincinnati Zoo at the age of 17, after a child entered his enclosure.
 The incident generated immediate global news coverage and trended widely on social media.
 Western lowland gorillas can live to be 50.

 Online petitions gathered hundreds of thousands of signatures in the days that followed.
 Harambe’s name remained embedded in internet discourse long after the initial news cycle.